Lets face it; it is the dream of every parent to have their child express themselves and develop their language just like any other child out there.

 - Use of words that denote what they want as opposed to sounds

 In such an instance, I would encourage the parents to use as many vocabularies and expose the kid to more talk.
-This can be done at home as well as at school with peers where there is bound to have lots of talking back and forth.
+This can be done at home as well as at school with peers where there is bound to be lots of talking back and forth.

 2. Following text directions